-At St. Patrick School, we are fortunate to be part of a parish that not only supports our school but also exemplifies for us how to build a community of faith.
+At Saint Patrick Catholic School, we are fortunate to be part of a parish that not only supports our school but also exemplifies for us how to build a community of faith.
 From social ministries, the Parish Finance Council, and the Knights of Columbus to the fine people who assist us in our school liturgies, we know we exist as a school because of the generosity of our Parish.
 As we celebrate Catholic Schools Week, we remember our founding Dominican Sisters and how their spirituality has grounded the school for it’s 125 years.
 There is no question that when we celebrate, we celebrate the many relationships that bind us to our past and that give us confidence in our future.

 I am grateful for Christa Ishida, who is the Chair of Catholic Schools Week.
 I hope you can join us for some or all of the events she has planned for this week.
 I have listed them below.
-If you are unable to attend, please say a prayer for us because it is through God’s grace that St. Pats will always be a place where students learn to serve, to learn that success is measured by how we use our talents to build God’s kingdom, and to believe that Christian leadership is available to all who want to share their heart on fire for the love of God.
+If you are unable to attend, please say a prayer for us because it is through God’s grace that Saint Patrick Catholic School will always be a place where students learn to serve, to learn that success is measured by how we use our talents to build God’s kingdom, and to believe that Christian leadership is available to all who want to share their heart on fire for the love of God.

 That’s a mission worth celebrating.